adrianov/db_report/README.md

   - Most frequent and least frequent values (for applicable types)
   - Distinct value count (for applicable types)
   - Type-specific metrics (array lengths, boolean distributions, etc.)
+- Search capability to find specific values across tables and columns
 - Works with PostgreSQL, MySQL, and SQLite (via Sequel adapters). **Note:** Currently, thorough testing has primarily focused on PostgreSQL.
 - Output as JSON or a human-readable summary format
 - Debugging mode with detailed SQL logging